 - Spiders are found throughout the world except for Antarctica.

-- Among all the groups of organisms, spiders have 7th rank in total species diversity.
+- Among all the groups of organisms, spiders have the 7th rank in total species diversity.

-- Some spider species are classified on the basis of webs they weave.
+- Some spider species are classified based on the webs they weave.

-- The spider silk is one of the strongest and toughest natural fibers.
+- Spider silk is one of the strongest and toughest natural fibers.
 Its strength is about as half as that of steel.
 While due to its extensibility, it is considered to be tougher than steel.

 - A spider may be capable to produce as maximum as six different types of silk.
-They use silk for weaving webs, capturing prey, travel, and building egg cocoons.
+They use silk for weaving webs, capturing prey, traveling, and building egg cocoons.

-- Spiders have the ability to eat their own silk and recycle its proteins needed for the creation of new webs.
+- Spiders can eat their silk and recycle its proteins needed for the creation of new webs.

 - Jumping spiders have about 5 times weak eyesight than human beings.